Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Self-hosted synchronization server for Joplin note-taking applicationDesplegar

-Aplicación ligera para tomar notas y listas de verificación con Markdown y tableros KanbanDesplegar
+Aplicación ligera de toma de notas y listas de verificación con Markdown y tableros KanbanDesplegar

-JupyterLab es un entorno de desarrollo interactivo basado en la web para cuadernos y códigoDesplegar
+JupyterLab es un entorno de desarrollo interactivo basado en web para cuadernos y códigoDesplegar

 Kanboard is a free and open-source Kanban project management softwareDesplegar